 To prevent leaks, many VPNs offer a VPN kill switch.
 This will block traffic if your VPN connection unexpectedly drops.
 All of the leading VPNs have this feature.

 Are you worried about VPN data leaks?
-I recommend regularly testing your VPN to check for any problems.
+It’s a good idea to regularly test your VPN to check for any problems.

 How to defeat VPN blocks